DataMigrators/cpd-docs.mettleci.io/editing-datastage-tests.md

 # Editing a DataStage test case

-You can enter the DataStage test cases editor either by selecting the Test case asset on the project page or from within the DataStage designer canvas.
+You can enter the DataStage® test cases editor either by selecting the Test case asset on the project page or from within the DataStage designer canvas.

 - Open an existing project then open the **Assets** tab and under the **Asset types** panel select **DataStage components** > **Test cases** from where you can click the name of the test case you wish to edit.
 - From the DataStage canvas open an existing DataStage flow then click the **Test cases** icon to open up the test cases side panel from where you can click the name of the test case you wish to edit.